-Becoming a Landlord (Online)
+Becoming a Landlord (eLearning)

 Designed for those considering becoming a landlord who would like to find out more about the private rented sector before making the commitment and investment, you will explore the key areas you need to be prepared for before deciding to embark on your journey as a landlord.
 We look at what you need to consider prior to buying property, how to calculate your income and how to ensure you make a sound investment.

 For new landlords and accidental landlords i.e. you've acquired a property you cannot or do not want to sell and therefore need to let out, this course will also be of benefit.
 You will gain vital knowledge on the legal requirements and obligations to ensure you comply with the many regulations imposed on landlords.

 With landlords being vulnerable to heavy penalties for non-compliance it is vital that you fully understand the law and how to follow it.

 - To give new and aspiring landlords the underpinning knowledge required to start and grow their business successfully

 - To outline the legal requirements for a landlord